HSBC sees double-digit wealth asset growth in Asia by 2023

 Even as the coronavirus pandemic has disrupted normal trade and banking services, Mr Hingston said HSBC had seen increased usage of digital technologies by its wealth management clients.

-In Hong Kong, the bank's biggest market, the average monthly forex transaction value through digital channels by its wealth management clients grew 65 per cent in the first quarter and monthly equity trading turnover rose 63 per cent.
+In Hong Kong, the bank's biggest market, the average monthly forex transaction value through digital channels by its wealth management clients grew 65 per cent in the first quarter while monthly equity trading turnover rose 63 per cent.
+REUTERS

 BT is now on Telegram!